-Scope note: This property relates an E39 Actor to the E74 Group of which that E39 Actor is a member.
+Scope note: This property links an instance of E39 Actor to the instance of E74 Group of which that instance of E39 Actor is a member.

-Groups, Legal Bodies and Persons, may all be members of Groups.
-A Group necessarily consists of more than one member.
+Instances of E74 Groups and E21 Persons, may all be members of instances of E74 Groups.
+An instance of E74 Group necessarily consists of more than one member.